English Program Information and Admission Requirements

 program and the applicant.
 A student interested in pursuing a degree program in English should:

 - Meet the requirements for admission* set by the Office of Graduate Studies and Research,

 - Submit an official undergraduate transcript to the Office of Graduate Studies and Research showing at least 21 semester

 hours in upper division (300-400 level) courses in literature, writing, and linguistics,

-- Submit an application to the Office of Graduate Studies and Research,
+- Submit a written application to the Office of Graduate Studies and Research,

-- Submit a writing sample: for the literature tracks, fifteen pages that
+- Submit to the Director of English Graduate Studies a writing sample: for the literature tracks, fifteen pages that

 demonstrate the applicant's critical skills in analyzing literature; for the creative writing track, ten pages that reflect